browserpass/browserpass-legacy/README.md

 - Go to `about:debugging#addons`
 - Click "Load Temporary Add-on" and select the folder with the unpacked contents of `firefox.zip`

+If you unpack the contents of `firefox.zip` in `/usr/share/mozilla/extensions/{ec8030f7-c20a-464f-9b0e-13a3a9e97384}/browserpass@maximbaz.com/` folder, according to my experiments Firefox will treat it as persistent extension, it will ignore whatever is currently on Web Store and you will not need to load this extension after every Firefox restart.

 **4. What happened to OTP?**